Settlement of Syndicate Accounts

 Distribution periodClosing through end of distributionSyndicate sells / allocates; stabilization tracked; reallowances earned

-Corporate debt: Stage 1 paymentWithin 30 days of syndicate settlement dateSyndicate manager remits at least 70% of gross spread to each member
+Corporate debt: Stage 1 paymentWithin 30 days of the syndicate settlement dateSyndicate manager remits at least 70% of the gross amount due to each member

 Exam Tip: Gotchas